Consider the Birds

 You are not forgotten.

-Through Jesus, you are invited to live with open hands, receiving each day as something given, not something you have to secure on your own.
+Through Jesus, you’re invited to live with open hands, receiving each day as a gift rather than something you have to secure all on your own.

 Sherri Stout Faamuli